US 422

 The first year of the 1950s saw the opening of the new section from US 19 to Mount Chestnut, which alleviated US 19, PA 488, and West Old Route 422 of the US 422 designation.
 That same year construction started on two new alignments: New Castle to US 19 and Stouchsburg to Womelsdorf.
 The following year those two sections opened to traffic and removed the US 422 designation from Old Butler Road in Lawrence County and Main Street and High Street in Berks County.
 In 1952, construction began from Penn Avenue to the current PA 12 interchange.
 The highway was widened from Mount Chestnut to PA 68, US 322 to Hockersville Road, and Hershey to the Lebanon County line.
 A change in alignment took place in New Castle with the designation moved to Jefferson Street, Grove Street, Neal Street, and Taylor Street from Washington Street and replaced Bypass US 422.
 Construction began on the bypass of Hummelstown which opened a year later relieving Main Street, Mae Street, and West Chocolate Avenue to Orchard Road of the US 422 designation.
 The corridor continued to see widening work in 1954, with a section from Hemlock Road to Barclay Road west of Indiana seeing improvements.
 The same year, the designation was changed to follow Germantown Avenue, Washington Lane, Wayne Avenue, and Clarrisa Avenue to end at US 1/ US 13 in Hunting Park.
 In 1955, the highway was widened from Protzman Road to Karnes Road and Ewings Mill to Strongstown.
 Construction began on a new alignment from Karnes Road to County Line Road to bypass Coyleville while widening took place from College Lodge Road to Indiana.
 The designation was split in Butler with eastbound traffic shifted to Cunningham Street and McKean Street while westbound traffic continued to use Jefferson Street.
 The expressway from Penn Avenue to the current PA 12 interchange opened.
 A median was installed in 1958 at the US 19 intersection, Protzman Road to Karns Road, US 322 to West Chocolate Avenue, current PA 419 intersection to Main Street, Schuylkill River bridge, and Baumstown to the Montgomery County line.
 Widening occurred from PA 553 to Pikes Peak while the new alignment from Karnes Road to County Line Road opened.
 A change in the designation took place from Reading to Mount Penn, with eastbound traffic shifted to Perkiomen Avenue while westbound traffic continued to use Mineral Springs Road.
 Construction on the expressway from current PA 12 to Penn Avenue began in 1958 as well.
 In the final year of the 1950s the highway was widened from Pikes Peak to Ewings Mill while the designation moved yet again in the "City of Brotherly Love."
 It was moved back to Church Road, Ridge Avenue, and West Allegheny Avenue to end at US 1/US 13.

 The 1960s began with two projects getting underway on the western segment: the Butler Bypass and a new alignment from Yellow Dog Road to Glade Run Road.
 On the eastern segment, the section of expressway from the current PA 12 interchange to Penn Avenue opened while a shift in the alignment took place in Lebanon.
 Eastbound traffic was moved to 10th Street, Walnut Street, and Lincoln Avenue while westbound continued to use the original path on Cumberland Street.
-The first section of the Butler Bypass opened from PA 8 to east of the city as did the section from Yellow Dog Road to Bear Street, removing the designation from Butler Road in 1961.
+The first section of the Butler Bypass opened from PA 8 to east of the city, as did the section from Yellow Dog Road to Bear Street which removed the designation from Butler Road in 1961.
 Construction began that year from Yellow Dog Road to West Kittanning and from the Schuylkill to current Business US 422.
 Changes in terminus location also occurred in 1961 on both segments.
 On the western part, the eastern terminus was extended on High Street and Admiral Perry Highway to end at the new US 22 alignment southeast of Ebensburg.
-The eastern part's western terminus was removed from Harrisburg and placed at its current location and the eastern terminus moved back to its pre-1958 alignment to end at US 1/US 13 at the intersection of Hunting Park Avenue and Clarrisa Avenue.
+The eastern part's western terminus was removed from Harrisburg and placed at its current location and the eastern terminus moved back to its pre-1958 alignment to end at US 1/US 13 at the intersection of Hunting Park Avenue and Clarissa Street.

 US 422 eastbound at the eastern section's eastern terminus